 11) Use influencers

 Influencers, also referred to as key opinion leaders, are the newest version of the traditional celebrity endorsement.
-However, instead of convincing celebrities to use and talk about a product, companies can get social media influencers to promote their product on their pages.
+However, instead of convincing celebrities to use and talk about a product.
+You can get social media influencers to promote their product on their pages.
 At the moment, the only thing that carries more word-of-mouth influence than a positive referral from someone a customer knows is a positive endorsement from someone well-known and admired.
-For a brand, collaborating with influencers is often much cheaper than securing a celebrity endorsement and can be a lot more effective when done correctly.
+For a brand, collaborating with influencers is often much cheaper than securing a celebrity endorsement.
+Influencer marketing can also be a lot more effective when done correctly.

 12) Monitor Results

 Finally, once the app is on, and the marketing is underway; this does not mean that marketing efforts are over.
-Companies need to keep a close eye on their key performance indicators as the launch moves ahead.
-By closely monitoring how people use an app, reviewing the user feedback they obtain, and being attentive and responsive to the input, companies can quickly address any bugs and keep building meaningful features.
+You need to keep a close eye on your key performance indicators as the launch moves ahead.
+By closely monitoring how people use an app, reviewing the user feedback you obtain, and being attentive and responsive to the input, you can quickly address any bugs and keep building meaningful features.

-In order to monitor your growth effectively as an app developer, you should also monitor analytics coming from your marketing efforts to see what strategies are yielding more traction and adjust the less effective ones.
+In order to monitor your growth effectively as an app developer, you should also monitor analytics coming from your marketing efforts.
+With this information, you can see what strategies are yielding more traction and adjust the less effective ones.

 A mobile app is now an essential thing for companies that want to remain relevant in the digital landscape.
 Nevertheless, it is not enough to just build an amazing app.
-On the contrary, your success as an app developer relies more heavily on you having an effective mobile app marketing strategy to help you differentiate yourself from the competition.
-Whether you choose to do this on your own or with the help of professionals, it is essential to develop a clear picture of every stage of the process so that you know what to do if problems arise.
+On the contrary, your success as an app developer relies more heavily on an effective mobile app marketing strategy that differentiates you from the competition.
+Whether you choose to do this on your own or with the help of professionals, it is essential to develop a clear picture of every stage of the process.
+This way, you’ll know what to do if problems arise.